Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 2. markets need a certain level of state capacity to function.
 This includes assurances like property rights and rule of law, and some infrastructure like roads. [growth-promoting, inclusive institutions]

 3. the state is normally the one who sets up those conditions: enforcing property rights and rule of law, and providing public goods.
-So that firms do not have to worry about who is providing a court of arbitrage, protection against robbery, or public goods like a worker base and roads. [state capacity] The state needs to do all these because individual firms are not in a relatively good position to do this.
+So that firms do not have to worry about who is providing a court of arbitrage, protection against robbery, or public goods like a worker base and roads. [state capacity] The state needs to do all these because individual firms are not in a good position to do this.

-I REALIZE I KNOW MORE ABOUT THIS THAN CHEMICAL ENGINEERING OK SHUT UP.
-UNFORTUNATELY ECONOMICS ISN'T ITSELF A SECTOR WITH HIGH REAL PRODUCTIVITY GROWTH POTENTIAL.
-IF ONLY IT WAS AS INTERESTING AS FIXING LITERALLY EVERY SINGLE ISSUE FOR A WHOLE SOCIETY AT A TIME.